TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 # Abilities

-**Abilities** are the unique things that characters can do-- what makes them play differently from other characters.
-Maybe their extensive martial arts training allows them to use their fists as though they were equipment with the [weapon](equipment.md#weapon) tag, their unique [power](../extras/powers.md) over gravity allows them to temporarily lift massive objects, or they are just inhumanly good at remembering details!
+**Abilities** are the cool mechanics that show off what makes your character awesome.
+Maybe their extensive martial arts training allows them to use their fists as though they were equipment with the [weapon](equipment.md#weapon) tag, their [power](../extras/powers.md) over gravity allows them to temporarily lift massive objects, or they are just inhumanly good at remembering details!

 <br/>

 ## What do Abilities do?

-Whatever you want them to!
+Abilities do whatever you want them to!
 Well, as long as your table is cool with it anyway.

 Abilities tend to work best when you don't try to put restrictions on them.
 If you want to make an ability called _Godmode_ that _makes you immortal._ Go for it.
 Just make sure you check with your GM and the rest of the table-- they may not want to play a TTRPG where somebody has cheat codes on.
 Of course, that's not to say nobody would.
 Overpowered characters who can completely change the world have lots of interesting dramatic potential.
 As long as everyone is having fun, that's what matters.